-I'm broadly interested in understanding how trees interact with their environment, how forests respond to climate change and management activities, and how science can be used to help conserve forest ecosystems into the future.
+I'm broadly interested in understanding how trees grow and interact with their environment, how forests respond to climate change and management activities, and how science can be used to help conserve forest ecosystems into the future.
 My current research is focused on examining coast redwood and giant sequoia tree responses to environmental change, particularly drought.
 I'm also involved in projects aimed at conserving biodiversity in an ancient Malaysian dipterocarp rainforest, understanding how management activities can help to improve forest resilience to climate change, comparing water use strategies of coast redwood, coast live oak, southwestern white pine, and quaking aspen trees in California and Arizona, and monitoring microclimates in diverse ecosystems at UC Natural Reserves throughout California.

 I received a B.S. in Natural Resources Planning from Humboldt State University (1992), a M.S. in Forestry from Humboldt State University (2004), and a Ph.D. in Tree Physiological Ecology from UC Berkeley (2009).
 In addition to my academic career, I have worked in various positions as a forestry and GIS technician, forest firefighter, environmental advocate, and U.S. Peace Corps volunteer in the Kingdom of Tonga, South Pacific.